Kyle Tucker Player Props: Astros vs. Yankees

-After going 1-for-3 with a double and two RBI in his most recent game, Kyle Tucker and the Houston Astros face the New York Yankees (who will hand the ball to Nestor Cortes Jr.) at 1:05 PM ET on Saturday.
+Kyle Tucker -- .216 average over his past 10 games -- will be in action for the Houston Astros against the New York Yankees, with Carlos Rodon on the hill, on August 6 at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Yankees.
+He had a hitless performance in his previous game (0-for-4) against the Yankees.

 Kyle Tucker Game Info & Props vs. the Yankees